cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # copy in the local binaries repository.
     delete_original = off

+    # Set the maximum size of analysis's generated files to process.
+    # This is used to avoid the processing of big files which can bring memory leak.
+    # The value is expressed in bytes, by default 100Mb.
+    analysis_size_limit = 104857600

     # Specify the name of the machine manager module to use, this module will
     # define the interaction between Cuckoo and your virtualization software
     # of choice.